Shubh2-0/Runnable_vs._Callable/README.md

 ## Contributing
 🤝 Contributions to this repository are welcome.
 If you find any issues or want to enhance the existing projects, feel free to open a pull request.
 Please make sure to follow the repository's guidelines and code of conduct.

-## License
-📜 The code in this repository is licensed under the [MIT License](LICENSE).
-You can freely use, modify, and distribute the code as per the terms of the license.

 ## Acknowledgements
 🙏 This repository was created to provide a simple and practical demonstration of the `Runnable` and `Callable` interfaces.
 It draws inspiration from various Java programming resources and examples available online.
 Special thanks to the contributors and developers of these resources for sharing their knowledge.